Victoria’s Secret To Be Sold For $525 Million As CEO Les Wexner Steps Down

 “We believe the separation of Victoria’s Secret Lingerie, Victoria’s Secret Beauty and PINK into a privately held company provides the best path to restoring these businesses to their historic levels of profitability and growth,” Wexner is quoted as saying in the statement from L Brands.

-Analysts attribute the decline to changing consumer tastes change and increased competition from newcomers like Adore Me, ThirdLove and Savage X Fenty Lingerie brand by pop star Rihanna, which feature body-positive messaging and advertising.
+Analysts attribute the decline to changing consumer tastes and increased competition from newcomers like Adore Me, ThirdLove, and Savage X Fenty Lingerie, the brand by pop star Rihanna, which feature body-positive messaging and advertising.

-In late November last year, the brand announced it was canceling its renowned annual fashion show, which has aired since 2001 featuring high-profile music acts.
-L Brands CFO Stuart Bergdoerfer told analysts the show itself had no immediate impact on sales, and that the company had chosen to cancel it in order to “evolve the marketing” of its signature lingerie brand, according to Variety.
+In late November of 2019, the brand announced it was canceling its renowned annual fashion show, which has aired since 2001, and featured high-profile music acts.
+L Brands CFO Stuart Burgdoerfer told analysts that the show itself had no immediate impact on sales, and that the company had chosen to cancel it in order to “evolve the marketing” of its signature lingerie brand, according to Variety.

 L Brands, which also owns Bath & Body Works, will appoint Andrew Meslow, the current COO of Bath & Body Works, to take Wexner’s place as CEO of L Brands once the Victoria’s Secret deal closes.